Inspire the Next Generation!

 • Deliver 3 mentoring sessions ( 3 x 1 hour sessions)

-You absolutely should still apply.
+You absolutely should get involved.
 It’s a learning experience for all involved including the organisations and students!
-We’ll provide you with training and ongoing support.
-You’ll attend a Leadership and Training Day that will provide you with the tools, techniques, and skills to begin your Community Mentor journey confidently.
-You’ll learn from experts and from previous Community Mentors.
+This page will provide you with training and advice.
 We’ll also provide you with a Community Mentor handbook which will guide your sessions.
 Click here to see a sample Community Mentoring Handbook.
 The handbook will provide a step-by-step guide on how to deliver each mentoring session.

 • Secondary Schools: Be a Mentor to teenagers who could benefit from further information about college.